top of page

 Defining the Problem

 While it has become cliché to say “poverty is no excuse” for the failure to learn, poverty is a huge impediment to learning.
 What does that mean, exactly?
-Basically, that the deck is stacked against children who often arrive at kindergarten with untreated and undiagnosed health issues (from nutritional deficiencies to poor eyesight), who may be well behind their middle class peers in acquiring basic math and reading skills, who are more likely to live in families and neighborhoods where few people have had a positive experience of school and who see education as the ticket to a better life.
+Basically, that the deck is stacked against children who may arrive at kindergarten with untreated and undiagnosed health issues (from nutritional deficiencies to poor eyesight), who may be well behind their middle class peers in acquiring basic math and reading skills, who are more likely to live in families and neighborhoods where few people have had a positive experience of school and who see education as the ticket to a better life.
 Many go through school never having family vacations, concerts or music lessons, youth sports, or summer jobs — the enrichment that can open them to life and career paths that could be theirs with the right education.
 No one says that poor children cannot succeed in school.
 But Great Schools for All believes that when schools are racially, ethnically, and socioeconomically diverse, the odds for success dramatically improve for the children most at risk of failure—and diversity helps more affluent students improve their critical thinking and creative problem-solving skills, and to more effectively and compassionately navigate a very diverse society.
-Here's a little of what the research says:  Students who attend integrated schools are 68 percent more likely to enroll in a four-year college than students who attend high-poverty schools.  African American students who attend racially and socioeconomically integrated schools for at least five years earn 30 percent more income than students who attend high poverty schools, are less likely to be incarcerated as adults and are more likely to have stable marriages and good health.  Low-income students in more affluent schools scored two years ahead of low-income students in high-poverty schools on standardized math tests.
+Here's a little of what the research says: - Students who attend integrated schools are 68 percent more likely to enroll in a four-year college than students who attend high-poverty schools. - African American students who attend racially and socioeconomically integrated schools for at least five years earn 30 percent more income than students who attend high poverty schools, are less likely to be incarcerated as adults and are more likely to have stable marriages and good health. - Low-income students in more affluent schools scored two years ahead of low-income students in high-poverty schools on standardized math tests.
 Certainly there are other ways to counter the impact of poverty-related conditions on educational outcomes.
 But it turns out the Supreme Court was right in the 1954 Brown v.
 Board of Education decision: There is no such thing as separate but equal.
 The surest, most efficient and least expensive tool we have for improving educational outcomes for disadvantaged children is integration.

 TEAM